Club Competition Rules

 4. Arranging Rinks on Bowlr

-The challenger must book a rink on Bowlr at “My Club Competition Matches”.
+The challenger must book a rink on Bowlr.
 Booking your rink on Bowlr will give you the time slot for your chosen game.

-At the end of the game the winner must log in the result on Bowlr.
+At the end of the game the winner must log the result on the draw sheets on the Competitions notice board and place the scorecard in the completed competition matches holder.
+(See section 11)

-The duration of each game is stated in the Information About Club Competitions – Summer 2023.
-These are as follows:
+The duration of each game is as follows:

-Singles – 21 shots or 2 hours (except Champion of Champions)
+Other Singles Matches – 21 Shots or 2 hours play

 Singles – 21 shots (no time limit)